theElandor/Nodes/README.md

 cd Nodes
 python3 -m pip install -e .
 ```
 You can find an example (client and server files) contained in the **Tests** directory.
-Run the following
+Use the following
 command to run it:
 ```bash
 cd Tests